dev-diaries41/revelium/README.md

 Revelium is a business-focused LLM analytics platform that turns real user prompts into actionable insights, optimized templates, cost analysis, and compliance monitoring.

-## Dev notes

-## TODO
-* In SmartScan-Lib updated ort sessio in `OnnxModel` n to use gpu if available.
-This allowing removing `asyncio.to_thread()` calls in BatchProcessor, and avoid threads entirely.
-Maybe add a BatchProcessorGPU and BatchProcessorCPU to make the differenc clear
-* Make indexer module with PromptIndexer
-* Add function to calculate prompt cost
-* Make metrics

 ## Design choices
 * Model: MiniLM-6 quant onnxruntime model
 * Max token length: MiniLM-l6 tokenizer used max length of 512 instead of 182